- The final go-round for week-night curling finishes on March 5, 2019.

 Best of the Rest Format

-Teams that do not qualify for the Club Championship in their chosen division will be entered in the Best of the Rest play-off round.
+Teams that do not qualify for the Club Championship in their chosen division can chose to enter the Best of the Rest play-off round.

 - Best of the Rest shall be a single knockout event.